Types of submissions

 All applications which do not meet these requirements are invalid.

-- verify local requirements
+- verify local requirements and check you have all the information

 - understand how planning policies affect your proposal